scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - ISDs usually rely on multiple CAs
 - ISDs could create policies and processes to renew certificates out-of-band

+## TRC Distribution

+Base TRCs act as an ISD root of trust (see [](#trust-relations)).

+If an endpoint retrieves the initial TRC in-band (e.g., from a local control service or a resolution server) without prior validation, it effectively operates under a "Trust on First Use" (TOFU) assumption.
+Care should therefore be taken in trusting the TRC source.

+Should an AS be provisioned with a malicious TRC, it would not be able to communicate to other ASes in the affected ISD, limiting impact of a malicious TRC.

 # IANA Considerations